 Your battery might die because your alternator is giving out.
 When the alternator doesn’t work properly, your battery won’t get the charge it needs.
 Even if you suspect the alternator, don’t neglect to look at the accessory drive belt.
 It might just be worn out or slipping.

 Normally, when the belt breaks or your alternator fails, you receive a warning light.
 If the charging system is merely poor, it’s possible that there won’t be a light to alert you.
 A simple check would be to look at your instrument panel where the gauge is located.
 Typically, you want it to be around 14 volts.

-Even if you have a perfectly good alternator, it’s possible that it won’t charge your car battery during a short trip.
-This is especially true if you have the wipers, heated seats, rear window defroster, radio, heater, and headlights all running at the same time.
+Even if you have a perfectly good alternator that’s working properly, it’s possible that it won’t charge your car battery during a short trip.
+This is especially true if you have the wipers, heated seats, rear window defroster, radio, heater, and headlights all running at the same time, draining your electrical system.

 While most people need to switch out the battery every five to seven years, it’s possible to never need a new alternator.
 According to Pep Boys, here are some signs that your alternator or accessory belt might be going bad:

 - Quits working if charging an overloaded battery

 - Alternator warning light comes on the dashboard

 - Car radio, or other electronic component, stops working intermittently